Databricks

 Structure your data

-Each entry in your data must have the following values for a successful sync:
+Each entry in your data must include the following fields for a successful sync:

-• A global key that uniquely identifies individual data rows.
-Global keys (also called sync keys) help Labelbox distinguish between new records, changed records, or duplicate records.
-Global keys must be unique within your Labelbox workspace, generally an organization subscription.
+• A global key that uniquely identifies each data row.
+Global keys, also called sync keys, help Labelbox detect new, changed, or duplicate records.
+They must be unique within your Labelbox workspace.

-• A dataset ID that identifies the data row destination.
-You can specify the dataset ID in the source data or as a constant value when setting up the sync.
+• A dataset ID that identifies the target dataset.
+You can include the dataset ID directly in your source data or specify it as a constant value during the sync setup.
+To find a dataset ID, open the dataset in Catalog, then use the dataset menu to copy the ID to your clipboard.

-• A row data value that specifies the location of a data asset.
+• A row data value that specifies the URL or file path of the data asset.

-You can also include the following additional fields:
+You can also include the following optional fields:

-• An Attachments JSON object that specifies attachments to be associated with the data row.
+• An Attachments JSON object that specifies attachments associated with the data row.
+Example:

 [